ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/03-inheritance.md

 ## New Classes

-##### IOrderItem Interface
+##### OrderItem Interface

-The `starfleetsubs.data.menu.IOrderItem` class should be created as an interface that can be implemented by all other menu items.
+The `starfleetsubs.data.menu.OrderItem` class should be created as an interface that can be implemented by all other menu items.
 It should contain the following elements as abstract methods/properties:
 * A getter for **Price**
 * A getter for **Calories**
 * A getter for **Special Instructions**